 Our job is to maintain and further develop Mainport Schiphol's position as a multimodal hub.
 To do this, Schiphol Group must be successful across the board.
-Four themes underpin our strategy for meeting this challenge: Top Connectivity, Excellent Visit Value, Competitive Marketplace and Sustainable Performance.
+Five themes underpin our strategy for meeting this challenge: Top Connectivity, Excellent Visit Value, Competitive Marketplace, Development of the Group and Sustainable & Safe Performance.

 It is Schiphol Group's ambition to continue to develop Schiphol into Europe's Preferred Airport for travellers and airlines alike.
 We are proud that passengers rate Schiphol highly and choose the airport as their preferred point of departure or transfer.
 Our policy seeks to maintain this leading position in Europe, which requires a clear strategy and close cooperation with our partners and stakeholders.